dpaulat/supercell-wx-docs/getting-started/initial-setup.rst

 that require manual installation.

-In Fedora and Ubuntu, in addition to standard X11/XCB libraries, xcb-cursor must be installed:
+In Fedora and Ubuntu, in addition to standard X11/XCB libraries, xcb-cursor must be installed.
+In openSUSE, a certificate workaround must be installed.

 .. code:: bash

   > dnf install xcb-util-cursor                # e.g., Fedora
   > apt install libxcb-cursor0                 # e.g., Ubuntu
+  > zypper install ca-certificates-steamtricks # e.g., openSUSE

-Once downloaded, unzip the application to its own folder, give supercell-wx from the bin folder execute permissions (``chmod u+x supercell-wx``), and launch supercell-wx.
+Once downloaded, untar the application to its own folder, and launch supercell-wx from the bin folder.

 Configuration
 -------------